rust-lang/rfcs/text/0000-target-tier-policy.md

 # Unresolved questions
 [unresolved-questions]: #unresolved-questions

-- Where, precisely, should we post the official policy?
 - How should we track the maintainers of a target, so that we can page them if we need an issue addressed involving that target?
 Can we do so using github teams, so that we can mention them in an issue or PR to get their attention?